AcalaNetwork/bodhi.js/evm-subql/README.md

 ```

 ### feed evm transactions to node
-Since we are running acala node with `--instant-sealing`, it won't start producing blocks until there is some transactions, and subquery indexer won't start either without any new block.
+If the acala node is running with `--instant-sealing`, it won't start producing blocks until transactions coming in, and subquery indexer won't start either without any new block.
 Sowe will need to feed some tx to it.

 For example we can run any of the [evm examples](https://github.com/AcalaNetwork/bodhi.js/tree/master/examples).
 ```